To create garments and accessories with longevity in wear and style.

 In my studio in the UK I am constantly improving my zero waste position.

 All my fabric and leather scarps are repurposed by me into small ‘one off’ purses or patchwork for market sales.
 Whatever scarps are left after that I donate to a local primary or secondary school for their art and textile departments or list on a website ‘Free cycle’ for anyone to pick up.
 By doing this I don’t have to put my fabric waste into landfill.
 Knowing that it takes cotton at least 10 years to biodegrade.

-The leather I use for the shibori dyeing and handles is a by-product of food production.
+The leather I used for the shibori dyeing and handles is a by-product of food production.

-I continually recycle and consider all paper usage in the studio and in my packaging.
+We continually recycle and consider all paper usage in the studio and in packaging.

-In India – This is a new chapter of my story.
-At this time I work with a close knot family business.
+In India – At this time I work with a close knit family business.
 We produce in batches of 10-15 pieces in each design.
-This means that I can review customer response and not produce unwanted clothing and accessories.
+This means that we can review customer response and not produce unwanted clothing and accessories.

 We communicate through email and video link – which means we don’t have any big flights and trips to India.
 The video link allows us to see the workshop and its tailors.

 We will continue to enquire and review standards in line with The International Labour Organisations Core Conventions.

 At the core of everything we do, our position is to design and make beautiful artisan pieces that will live on in your life for years to come and may even be passed on to be loved by someone else.

 I hope by doing this it will allow my suppliers and I to make a living doing what we love.
 Doing it in a way that has no bad environmental or social impact on the world.
 It’s my dream to continue to enlighten folk into the great craftsmanship and passion textile artisans have and the immense time and skill that goes into making the beautiful textiles of the world.